CrayLabs/SmartSim/doc/model.rst

         value to the function, users can turn prefixing on and off throughout the application code.

-        In the application snippet below, we demonstrate enabling and disabling dataset prefixing:
+        In the application snippet below, we demonstrate enabling and disabling list prefixing:

         .. code-block:: python

             # Disable key prefixing
             client.use_list_ensemble_prefix(False)
-            # Place a tensor in the Orchestrator
+            # Place a dataset in the Orchestrator
             client.put_dataset(dataset_1)
-            # Place a tensor in the Orchestrator
+            # Place a list in the Orchestrator
             client.append_to_list("list_1", dataset_1)
             # Enable key prefixing
             client.use_dataset_ensemble_prefix(True)
-            # Place a tensor in the Orchestrator
+            # Place a dataset in the Orchestrator
             client.put_dataset(dataset_2)
-            # Place a tensor in the Orchestrator
+            # Append dataset to list in the Orchestrator
             client.append_to_list("list_2", dataset_2)

-        In application script, two lists named `list_1` and `list_2`.
-We then send them to a launched ``Orchestrator``.
+        In application script, two lists named `list_1` and `list_2` are sent to the ``Orchestrator``.
         The contents of the ``Orchestrator`` after ``Model`` completion are:

         .. code-block:: bash